andreihar/taibun/README.md

 `sandhi` String - applies the [sandhi rules of Taiwanese Hokkien][sandhi-wiki] to syllables of a single word.

-Since it's difficult to encode all sandh rules, Taibun provides multiple modes for sandhi conversion to allow for a customised sandhi handling.
+Since it's difficult to encode all sandhi rules, Taibun provides multiple modes for sandhi conversion to allow for customised sandhi handling.

 * `none` - doesn't perform any tone sandhi
 * `auto` - closest approximation to full correct tone sandhi of Taiwanese, with proper sandhi of pronouns, suffixes, and words with 仔
 * `exc_last` - changes tone for every syllable except for the last one
-* `incl_last` - changes tone for every syllable including for the last one
+* `incl_last` - changes tone for every syllable including the last one

 Default value depends on the chosen `system`: